 - What type of job placement services do you offer?

 - How quickly can I earn my degree?
 (Some schools wanting to attract adult students offer accelerated degree programs to get students into the workforce faster?)

 - Can I get credit for my practical work experience?

-With the right school and degree program, community college students of all ages can find tremendous benefit from a higher education.
-With these tips, adults who feel the urge to pursue a college degree will have the information necessary to start down the best academic track for their needs.
+With the right school and degree program, community college students of all ages can find tremendous benefits from higher education.
+With these tips, adults urged to pursue a college degree will have the information necessary to start down the best academic track for their needs.